koukihk/MedCraft/README.md

+### Perliminary

+This repository stores some of the code used for synthetic tumors and for the training and evaluation of segmentation models with associated results.
+In general, if not specifically labeled, during all model training, random patches of 96 × 96 × 96 were cropped from 3D image volumes during training.
+All models are trained for 4,000 epochs, and the base learning rate is 0.0002.
+The batch size is two per GPU.
+We adopt the linear warmup strategy and the cosine annealing learning rate schedule.
+For inference, we use the sliding window strategy by setting the overlapping area ratio to 0.75.

 ### AI model trained by synthetic tumors(Downloaded,Control experiment)

 |                |         UNET         | Swin-UNETR-Base  (pretrain) | Swin-UNETR-Base (no.pretrain) | Swin-UNETR-Small (no.pretrain) | Swin-UNETR-Tiny (no.pretrain) |